-Workplace accidents are often underestimated when it comes to the consideration paid to the injures that can result.
+Workplace accidents are often underestimated when it comes to the consideration paid to the injuries that can result.
 As such, injured workers should involve an attorney in the matter as quickly as possible.
 Whether the injuries were sustained in the work environment of a non-subscriber or not, you are entitled to seek compensation for the harm that was caused to you.
-From construction accidents, to industrial accidents, to business-sector accidents, an attorney can help you pursue workers’ compensation, a personal injury claim, or even a lawsuit.
+From construction accidents to industrial accidents to business-sector accidents, an attorney can help you pursue workers’ compensation, a personal injury claim, or even a lawsuit.

 Some of the many circumstances for which an injured employee can legally seek compensation are: